PoojaRawool/Docker-implementation/README.md

 6. CMD - To make the application run.<br>
 All the above commands will be used in Dockerfile.<br>
 <br>
-Docker Hub − Docker Hub is a registry service on the cloud that allows you to download Docker images that are built by other communities.
+<b>Docker Hub − </b>Docker Hub is a registry service on the cloud that allows you to download Docker images that are built by other communities.
 You can also upload your own Docker built images to Docker hub.<br>
 <br>
-Docker Images - In Docker, everything is based on Images.
+<b>Docker Images - </b>In Docker, everything is based on Images.
 An image is a combination of a file system and parameters.<br>
 <br>
-Displaying Docker Images<br>
+<b>Displaying Docker Images</b><br>
 To see the list of Docker images on the system, you can issue the following command:<br>
 Syntax:<br>
 docker images<br>
 This command is used to display all the images currently installed on the system.<br>
 <br>
-Removing Docker Images:<br>
+<b>Removing Docker Images:</b><br>
 The Docker images on the system can be removed via the docker rmi command.<br>
-Syntax:<br>
+<b>Syntax:</b><br>
 docker rmi ImageID<br>
 Options:<br>
 ImageID − This is the ID of the image which needs to be removed.<br>
 <br>
-Docker Containers - Containers are instances of Docker images that can be run using the Docker run command.
+<b>Docker Containers - </b>Containers are instances of Docker images that can be run using the Docker run command.
 The basic purpose of Docker is to run containers.